-Deep-marine sandy lobe and related deposits form an important part of modern and ancient submarine fans and can form major hydrocarbon reservoirs.
-A wide range of field/laboratory techniques will be used to understand the 3-D architecture and building processes/patterns of lobe deposits in world-class outcrops in the Middle Eocene Ainsa-Jaca basin, Spanish Pyrenees (50-40 Ma).
+Deep-marine sandy lobe and related deposits form an important part of modern and ancient submarine fans.
+A wide range of field/laboratory techniques will be used to understand the timing and controls on the 3-D architecture and building processes/patterns of lobe deposits in world-class outcrops in the Middle Eocene Ainsa-Jaca basin, Spanish Pyrenees (~50-40 Ma).

-Pickering and students have studied the proximal Ainsa basin, providing a geological framework for research in the adjoining, more distal, Jaca basin.
-Correlations of individual beds will be made (including so-called “hybrid-event beds” or “linked debrite-turbidite beds”) and packages of beds (lobe and related environments), using petrographic, geochemical and biostratigraphic studies of calcareous nannofossils.
+Pickering and students have studied the proximal Ainsa Basin, providing a geological framework for research, and in the adjoining more distal Jaca Basin.
+Correlations of individual beds will be made (including so-called “hybrid-event beds”) and packages of beds (lobe-and-related deposits ), using mapping, biostratigraphic (calcareous nannofossils), petrographic, and geochemical studies.

-Time-series analysis of bed thickness data will be used to investigate any global climate signals in controlling deposition (at Milankovitch frequencies, as demonstrated for the fine-grained sedimentation ion the Ainsa basin).
+Time-series analysis of bed thickness and geochemical data will be used to investigate any global climate signals in controlling deposition (at Milankovitch frequencies, as demonstrated for the fine-grained sedimentation ion the Ainsa Basin).

 This project should appeal to prospective students interested in research with a strong fieldwork component leading to an improved understanding of controls on deep-marine siliciclastic systems in deep time.

 Cantalejo, B. & Pickering, K.T.
 2015.
 Orbital forcing as principal driver for fine-grained deep-marine siliciclastic sediments, Middle-Eocene Ainsa Basin, Spanish Pyrenees.
 Palaeogeography, Palaeoclimatology, Palaeoecology, 421, 24–47.